sneddy/pneumothorax-segmentation/README.md

 Those images that didn't pass this doublet of thresholds were counted non-pneumothorax images.

-For the remaining pneumothorax images, we binarize basic sigmoid mask using *bottom_score_threshold* (another binariztion threshold).
+For the remaining pneumothorax images, we binarize basic sigmoid mask using *bottom_score_threshold* (another binariztion threshold, less then *top_score_threshold*).
+You may notice that most participants used the same scheme under the assumption that *bottom_score_threshold = top_score_threshold*.

 The simplified version of this scheme:
 ```python